Tips from Judges and Past Entrants

 GATHER YOUR EVIDENCE

-Data is important.
-If you’re in early learning, this can be particularly challenging — so put as much base data into your entry as you can.
-Try and include data from whānau on what their children are achieving.
+Data and baseline information is important.
+If you’re in early learning, this can be particularly challenging — so put as much baseline information and data into your entry as you can.
+Try and include information and data from whānau on what their children are achieving.

 SHOW THE BENEFITS

-Keep a broad view in terms of the benefits to all children and the resulting effect on the community.
+Keep a broad view in terms of the benefits to all children and young people and the resulting effect on the community.
 Give emphasis to the different feed-through effects for your school, kura or early learning service.

 KEEP IT REAL